clojurecraft/clojurenorth-2020-data-driven-dsls-workshop/README.md

    You don't have to implement the actual library!
 Just sketch out what the syntax and workflow might be for using the library.

-   Many of the suggested problems already have some existing declarative languages (which isn't data-driven), but, many of these languages are quite general and complex (and maybe even turing-complete) -- your design does *not* need to match them 1:1 in features, feel free to focus on a subset of functionality or just use the existing languages as inspiration/"prior art".
+   Many of the suggested problems already have some existing declarative languages (which isn't data-driven), but many of these languages are quite general and complex (and maybe even turing-complete) -- your design does *not* need to match them 1:1 in features; feel free to focus on a subset of functionality or just use the existing languages as inspiration/"prior art".

    Your solution doesn't have to be 100% "data-driven": there may certainly be parts of your design where allowing for arbitrary code is the best solution.